MUSIC DISCOVERY – that's the theme this year. It's personal.

 Why festivals matter — for music, communities and more

-Festivals aren’t just about headliners and crowd shots — they’re engines for local music scenes and cultural life.
-In this panel, festivals from Sweden, Norway, Hungary, and Canada, guided by legendary journalist David Fricke, explore how their events bring people together, connect communities and shape regional identity.
-From the backstage to the city streets, festivals create shared experiences, they often support local artists and scenes, and they make a difference in the places they happen — proving that music is the start of something bigger, something important.
+Festivals aren’t just about headliners and crowd shots — they can be lifelines for local music scenes and cultural communities.
+In this panel, festivals from Sweden, Norway, Hungary, and Canada, guided by legendary journalist David Fricke, explore how their events bring people together, nurture local talent, and shape regional identity.
+From the backstage to the city streets, festivals can create space for connection, collaboration, and culture — driving creativity, inclusion, and even a bit of democracy along the way.

 ON STAGE